 And that’s the power of a good testimonial to convince prospects to take action.
-Whenever possible, put a and face to your testimonials.
-Get your customers to send in photos of themselves, and record their and title.
+Whenever possible, put a name and face to your testimonials.
+Get your customers to send in photos of themselves, and record their name and title.

 Praise from real people, especially authorities in their field, is one of the most powerful ways to boost conversions.
-Take a look at how this landing page from Fundbox uses social proof to boost trust:
+Take a look at how this post-click landing page from Fundbox uses social proof to boost trust: